logans-stuff/meshtastic-db-exporter/README.md

 # Meshtastic NodeDB Exporter
 This small project assisted by chatgpt uses a Python script to host a Prometheus endpoint that can then be used within Grafana for visualization.
+This uses meshtastic's cli program to query the node for its node list and then parses this information without querying the mesh network or mqtt.

 ## Instructions